 Within the Faculty of Social Sciences you examine human culture and society using scientific methods.
 Programs within the Faculty of Social Sciences study how people interact with their environment and each other through economic, political, religious, gender, and kinship systems.

 You will consider questions like: How do different groups define justice and democracy?
-Why are some countries rich while others are poor?
 How do we explain similarities and differences among human cultures?
 How is inequality structured within and between societies?

 Social Sciences at Mount Allison: